 Among other things, there is yet another challenge that might surprise some people.
 It is the cultural difference.
 You may ask how is this relevant to medical translations?
 The answer is simple – in different countries, the titles of medical professionals vary, which imposes a challenge to the translator and if not precisely handled, it could lead to a mistranslation.
 A good translator should be aware of the cultural differences in both countries (source and target).

 Only a knowledgeable translator can adapt the content in the most accurate way possible.
 We should not forget that the medical documentation is intended both for patients and for doctors and other healthcare professionals.

-It may sound like a silly thing to say, but many people don’t necessarily realize the importance and repercussions of an inaccurately medical translation.
-Even a minor misinterpretation or punctuation error can lead to serious effects.
-In terms of understanding of the translation or in the worst-case scenario could affect a patient’s health, treatment plan, etc. This is precisely why accuracy is fundamental for medical translations.
+It may sound like a silly thing to say, but many people don’t necessarily realize the importance and repercussions of an inaccurate medical translation.
+Even a minor misinterpretation or punctuation error can lead to serious effects in terms of understanding of the translation or in the worst-case scenario could affect a patient’s health or treatment plan.
+This is precisely why accuracy is fundamental for medical translations.

 There are doctors and nurses that for example volunteer in third world countries.
 That means they would work with patients that know only their mother tongue and this is highly insufficient.
 If they want to prescribe the right medicine or diagnose the patient correctly, they need to know certain things.

 Healthcare professions need to understand their patient history, previous medications they were taking and other details of such importance.
 Here, medical translations are very much-needed to provide the patient with the treatment they need.

 Another important aspect of accuracy that should be considered is regulations.
 When dealing with medical translations you should know that there are regulations they need to comply with.

 Failing to do so might result in postponement of new devices that are ready for the market or new drugs that have been developed for years.
 Not all people are aware that the process to release a new drug is really slow.